 INGREDIENTS

 Pork knuckle – also known as pork hock, pork hand, or ham hock.
+I used to work in the meat industry, and it is enlightening to find all these cuts you may not see regularly in the supermarket or your local butcher’s cabinet.
 I ordered mine from the local butcher.
-At only $7kg it was super cheap.
+At only $7 kg (at the time of testing), it was super cheap.
 While I have seen some in the local supermarkets, it is always worth asking your butcher for them.
-Make sure you ask for the pig knuckle, not cured (you don’t want ham hocks).
+Make sure you ask for the pig knuckle, not pork trotters and not cured pork (you don’t want ham hocks).

-Vegemite – seems super weird to use Australian Vegemite in a German gravy.
-Trust me it works on so many levels.
+Vegemite – It seems super weird to use Australian Vegemite in a German gravy.
+Trust me, it works on so many levels.
+The original German pork knuckle recipe comes with beer gravy or (bier gravy).
+And while my original recipe also had a beer gravy I reworked the recipe and let’s say this gravy is something sooo much better!

 HOW TO COOK PORK KNUCKLE

 I have included both roasting pork knuckles and how to do it in a Thermomix or thermal cooker.
-You can braise pork knuckle by cooking it in the liquid.
+You can braise pork knuckle by cooking it in liquid.
 It does make it a bit harder to crisp up the knuckle skin, but it can be done.
-This schweinshaxe recipe can also be adapted to bake in an air fryer.
-You will depend on the size and set of the air fryer you have and whether it will fit.
+This Schweinshaxe recipe can also be adapted to bake in an air fryer.
+You will depend on the size and set of the air fryer you have, and whether it will fit, but you sure can get a crispy pork knuckle with an air fryer too.

 HOW TO COOK PORK KNUCKLE IN A THERMOMIX